benni-ale/Travellando/README.md

 # Travellando
-Git Token
-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
-git remote set-url origin https://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@github.com/benni-ale/Travellando.git
+Git Token necessary to push to the repository git remote set-url origin https://TOKEN@benni-ale/Travellando.git cd /path/to/your/repository git add path/to/updated/folder git commit -m "Describe the updates made to the folder" git push origin branch-name